awish44/UFOs_JavaScript/README.md

 # UFOs_JavaScript
-Program that creates a table dynamically based upon a given data-set
+Program that creates a user-input dynamic table based upon a given data-set